 - You can test the actual value of a tone control capacitor with a voltmeter.
 Testing means you can make sure you are using the exact value you need regardless of tolerance.
 We contend that all types of capacitors will sound the same if they have equal value.

-We hope you have found this short guide to choosing the correct tone control capacitor helpful, and we hope it helps improve your sound.
-Remember to use your ears to hear your tone, not the hype, and make changes accordingly.
-If you enjoyed this tone control article, please share it on Facebook and Twitter.
-Also, take a look around humbersoup.com for other articles on guitar electronics.
+We hope you’ve found this guide on tone control capacitors helpful, and we hope this information will aid you in improving your sound.
+Remember to use your ears to guide your tone, and make changes accordingly.
+If you enjoyed this article, please feel free to share it on Facebook and Twitter.
+Also, take a look around humbuckersoup.com for more articles on guitar electronics.